An Alternative Economics

 Make or Break

-Make or Break are an artist collective working on unceded Gadigal and Bidjigal lands, they devise and experiment with process-based projects that are co-authored with communities they are invited into.
-These have included creating experimental economies and temporary currencies; caring for civic spaces; celebrating the labour of strangers; prototyping future worlds; writing speculative fiction and facilitating conversations as collective research.
+Make or Break are an artist collective working on unceded Gadigal and Bidjigal lands.
+They devise process-based projects co-authored with the communities they are invited into.
+These have included creating experimental economies and temporary currencies, caring for civic spaces, celebrating the labour of strangers, prototyping future worlds, writing speculative fiction, and facilitating conversations as collective research.

 Wanda Gillespie